 Stroll Through Battle Park

 Battle Park is the best spot in Rocky Mount for a scenic stroll filled with history.
-There are plenty of wooded trails to trek offering stunning vistas of the Tar River.
-Its main claim to fame is a cemetery that dates all the way back to the Civil War.
-You can learn a lot about that period of American conflict from exploring this attraction.
+There are plenty of wooded trails to trek, offering stunning vistas of the Tar River.
+Its main claim to fame is a cemetery that dates back to the Civil War and is where you can learn about that period of American conflict.
+The name even comes from a battle fought on the grounds in 1863.

 There’s plenty of shaded space here, so it’s ideal for hikers and bikers.
 It’s also known as the site for Rocky Mount’s first ever post office and theater.
-The name comes from a battle fought on the grounds in 1863.
-It’s home to the rocky mounds that gave this quaint city its name originally, so see if you can spot them.
-It boasts one of the largest wooden suspension bridges in the entire country.

 Hike the Tar River Trail

 The Tar River Trail is almost four miles long and follows alongside with the spectacular waterway it’s named after.
 It goes from Sunset Park to Battle Park to MLK Jr. Park, offering several historic landmarks on the way.
-The boardwalk covers a section of the trail that goes over some stunning marshland.
-We recommend taking breaks to wade in the water and cool off from your journey.
-Keep your eyes out for spotting local wildlife here.

 There are ten different access points for launching your vessel of choice.
 Try tubing as well, a popular pick for many visitors to the area.
-This is one of the best ways to explore the nature of Rocky Mount.

 Rocky Mount Reservoir

-It often boasts ideal conditions for enjoying a day out on the clear sparkling waters.
+It often boasts ideal conditions for enjoying a day out on the clear, sparkling waters.
 For any amateur or expert anglers, the most common fish caught here are largemouth bass, black crappie, channel catfish, and American shad.
 It’s best to bring all your own supplies for reeling in your catches here and there are several launch ramps for pleasure boats, pontoons, and fishing boats.